arosecra/brooke/README.md

 ? angular: add podcast collection

 - electron: use a better icon
+- electron: sometimes have to close twice (close confirm close)

 - collections: put yaml collections in a (private) repo